-A material weakness in internal control over financial reporting was disclosed during the audit of the financial statements and is shown as item 2023-001 in Section 2.
+No deficiencies or material weaknesses in internal control over financial reporting were disclosed during the audit of the financial statements.

 Material Noncompliance - Financial Reporting

 No instance of noncompliance material to the financial statements was noted during the audit of the financial statements.